 9) Be prepared

 You don’t want to be the person rummaging around in a rucksack for their gear.
 Have your running shoes laid out, untied and well opened for the second transition.
-If you're really serious, clip your cycling shoes into the pedals (and practice your mounts beforehand!).
+If you are really serious, clip your cycling shoes into the pedals (and practice your mounts beforehand!).

 10) Don’t panic!

 Lastly, but most importantly, don’t panic!
-People who rush their transition often take longer – as long as you stay calm and be methodical, your transition won’t become the focus of your race.
+People who rush their transition often take longer – as long as you stay calm and be methodical, your transition won’t be the focus of your race.